Georgian civil war of 1623–1658: Gurian–Mingrelian conflict

 The expansionist policy of Mingrelia soon alarmed the neighboring principality of Guria.
 Governed by the powerful house of Gurieli, Guria had initially been one of Levan II Dadiani’s closest allies during the early stages of the rebellion against Imereti, although its military participation remained limited.
 In 1625, after invading Abkhazia following the betrayal of his vizier Paata Tsulukidze, the Mingrelian ruler sent the captive vizier to Mamia II Gurieli, who subsequently imprisoned him.

-However, Mamia II was later assassinated by his son, Simon I, under mysterious circumstances.
+However, Mamia II was later assassinated by his son, Simon II Gurieli, under mysterious circumstances.
 The new prince—married to Dadiani’s sister—released Tsulukidze and supported him in plotting a coup against Levan in favor of the latter’s younger brother, Iese Dadiani.
 The attempt failed: the former vizier was executed, Iese Dadiani’s estates were annexed by Levan II, and Mingrelia began preparing for an invasion of Guria.

 Levan II used the act of parricide as a pretext for war, sending an ultimatum to Simon Gurieli that read:

 “Since you have killed your father, I no longer wish to be your brother-in-law.
 Return my sister to me.”

 Guria was swiftly defeated by Levan Dadiani, who captured Simon I in 1626 and installed his cousin Kaikhosro Gurieli on the throne.
 Kaikhosro became a loyal vassal of Mingrelia, and it is likely that Levan II, after retrieving his sister and blinding Simon, annexed the principality—granting Kaikhosro only a nominal title.
 Contemporary records refer to Levan II with the title “Levan of Guria,” reflecting his dominance over the region.